KyleRobison15/krd-lets-climb-rest/README.md

 4. Attempts - Handles CRUD operations on the Attempt resource.
 5. Auxillary - Handles Read Only requests to retrieve data from any one of the four letsclimbdb domain tables.

-For detailed documentation of each of the endpoints in this API, you can visit the API docs here: http://localhost:8080/swagger-ui/index.html
+For detailed documentation of each of the endpoints in this API, you can visit the API docs here: [krd-lets-climb-rest Swagger Docs](http://167.172.208.26:31276/swagger-ui/index.html)

 ## Filtering and Sorting
 The GET /api/v1/climbs endpoint provides several optional query parameters for dynamic sorting and filtering.
 To implement this, I utilized the JpaSpecificationExecutor interface from Spring Data JPA.
 Each request made to this GET endpoint first builds up a query specification containing all the provided sorting and filtering query parameters.
 The result is a unique SQL query for retrieving a filtered and sorted list of climbs from the database all in one fell swoop!